Religion in Kyrgyzstan: Legal and policy framework

 Missionaries of various religious groups operate freely, although they are required to register.
 Since 1996 SARA has registered more than 1,133 foreign citizens as religious missionaries.
 All religious entities founded by a foreigner must re-register each year with SARA, although the process is much less cumbersome than the initial registration.
 Missionaries are only required to register with SARA once.

 The 1997 Law on Religious Freedom and Religious Organizations forbids the teaching of religion (or Atheism) in public schools.
 In 2001 the Government instructed the SCRA to draw up programs for training clergy and to prepare methodologies for teaching about religious groups in public schools.
 These instructions came in response to concerns about the spread of Wahhabism and what the Government considered unconventional religious sects.
 The SCRA turned to a number of religious organizations for their ideas on introducing religious education; their reaction generally was negative, as they preferred to retain responsibility for the religious education of their adherents.
 SARA indicated that it was still developing a curriculum to teach about religious groups, in cooperation with the Ministry of Education and several academic institutions.
-An 9 August 2006 press report indicated that the Government planned to introduce religious education into the secondary school curriculum; however, there had been no implementation of this plan by the end of the reporting period.
+An 9 August 2006 press report indicated that the Government planned to introduce religious education into the secondary school curriculum; however, there had been no implementation of this plan by the end of 2007.
 Under the auspices of the Muftiate, volunteers called Davatchi visited villages in the south to teach traditional Islamic values.

 The Islamic University oversees all Islamic schools, including madrassahs, to develop a standardized curriculum and curb the spread of extremist religious teaching.
-This program continued during the reporting period.

-Since 2001 the Government has worked with representatives of various religious groups and NGOs on a draft law "On Freedom of Conscience and Religious Organizations," ostensibly in response to concerns about terrorism and other illegal activities committed by groups disguised as religious organizations.
+Since 2001 the Government has worked with representatives of various religious groups and NGOs on a draft law "On Freedom of Conscience and Religious Organizations", ostensibly in response to concerns about terrorism and other illegal activities committed by groups disguised as religious organizations.
 In May 2006, a group of parliamentary deputies proposed a different draft bill.
-Work on the new draft bill continued at the end of the reporting period.

 The August 2005 law on "Countering Extremist Activity" seeks to "halt extremist activities by religious organizations or groups."
 Law enforcement officials have acted under this law to detain members of banned organizations, such as Hizb-ut Tahrir (HT), for distributing leaflets and other materials deemed to be of an extremist nature.